-If the variable is a whole array, the right-hand side obeys the rules described in the chapter Arrays.
+If the variable is a whole array, the righthand side obeys the rules described in the chapter entitled Arrays on page 47.

 Note: The LET keyword is always optional in a variable assignment, and must not be used in the assignment to a pseudo-variable.
 For example, LET TIME=100 is illegal.